DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Conclusions

 \section{Conclusions}

-We proposed a cut-aware estimator execution pipeline and evaluated it as a staged distributed workload with explicit measurement of overheads and bottlenecks.
-Our results show that circuit cutting introduces substantial end-to-end overheads (RQ1) and that classical reconstruction is a primary contributor to wall-clock time, limiting achievable speed-up under increased parallelism (RQ2).
-We further demonstrated that straggler-induced tail effects measurably impact time-to-solution, with sensitivity that depends on whether execution or reconstruction dominates the critical path (RQ3).
-Despite these systems costs, learning outcomes are preserved in the measured settings, and cutting can alter optimisation trajectories without systematic accuracy degradation (RQ4); robustness is similarly preserved under the logged perturbation protocols, with improvements observed in some configurations (RQ5).
-Overall, our study indicates that scalable circuit cutting for learning workloads requires treating reconstruction and aggregation as first-class systems problems, not secondary post-processing steps, and motivates optimisation of reconstruction, scheduling, and variance-aware execution to make cutting practical at scale.
+We proposed \distest{}, a cut-aware estimator execution pipeline for training quantum neural networks via circuit cutting, and evaluated it as a staged distributed workload with explicit measurement of overheads, bottlenecks, and learning outcomes.

+Our results demonstrate that circuit cutting introduces substantial end-to-end overheads that grow with cut count (RQ1).
+Classical reconstruction is a primary contributor to wall-clock time, reaching a median of 53\% and a 95th percentile of 58\% of per-query estimator time at three cuts, thereby limiting achievable speed-up under increased parallelism (RQ2).
+Straggler-induced tail effects measurably impact time-to-solution, with sensitivity governed by the balance between execution and reconstruction on the critical path (RQ3).
+Despite these systems costs, test accuracy is fully preserved on Iris and maintained without systematic degradation on MNIST across all evaluated cut configurations (RQ4).
+Robustness under Gaussian noise and FGSM perturbations is similarly preserved, with several cut configurations exhibiting comparable or improved robustness relative to the uncut baseline (RQ5).

+The exponential growth of subexperiment counts with each additional cut ($\mathcal{O}(9^c)$ for CNOT-based wire cutting) represents a fundamental computational barrier that constrains practical experimentation to small qubit counts with current methods.
+A targeted validation on the \texttt{ibm\_kingston} superconducting QPU confirms that reconstruction from physically measured subexperiment outcomes preserves both accuracy and robustness, while revealing that the stage balance inverts on real hardware: execution becomes the dominant cost due to per-circuit device time and queueing, whereas reconstruction stays small in absolute terms.
+The central architectural conclusion is unchanged under either regime, because the $\mathcal{O}(9^c)$ growth inflates both stages---reconstruction is a purely classical cost that better hardware cannot reduce, and execution latency is a hardware cost that reconstruction optimisation cannot reduce.

+This motivates a focused effort on overhead reduction---through approximate reconstruction, distributed reduction, and reduced-overhead cutting schemes---as a prerequisite for scaling circuit cutting to practically relevant QML workloads.
+Overall, our study establishes that scalable circuit cutting for learning workloads requires treating reconstruction and aggregation as first-class systems problems, and provides a reproducible foundation for designing the scheduling, reconstruction, and variance-aware execution strategies needed to make cutting practical at scale.
+In addition to the future directions discussed previously, we will explore the integration of our \distest{} in quantum application deployment and management frameworks such as QFaaS~\cite{qfaas}.